Cash or Card in Thailand? Your Complete 2026 Guide

 However, 1 baht isn’t the smallest amount.
 One baht is made up of 100 satangs, similar to 100 cents making up one dollar.
 There are two satang coins, 25 satangs and 50 satangs.
 They’re not widely used anymore.
 Some supermarkets still price items with a .25 or .75 amount, and if the check-out cashier doesn’t have any satang coins, they’ll round the price up.

-At the time of writing this in July 2024, the currency conversion rates are:
+At the time of writing this in February 2026, the currency conversion rates are approximately:

-The best way to remember the cost of things is to remember that 100 TBH equals:
+The best way to remember the cost of things is to work out what 100 THB equals in your currency:

 Exchange Rates And Where To Get The Best Deals

-In the major tourist areas, there are exchange booths on every street corner.
-They’re very competitive with each other, and they’re not a bad place to exchange your cash; just be sure to check if they have any service fees.
+In major tourist areas, exchange booths line every street corner.
+They’re competitive with each other, and most offer decent rates.
+Just check if they charge any service fees before handing over your cash.

 SuperRich Currency exchange Bangkok